Implan-Group/api/impact/readme.md

 * Group Names (in body; *optional)
 * Event Names (in body; *optional)
 * Event Tags (in body; *optional)
+* NaicsAggregationSchemeId (in body; *optional; only works with impacts run using the default U.S. Data aggregation scheme)
 #### Response
 The API response when the analysis is complete will provide a CSV file with detailed industry environment impact data.
 There is a 5000 row limit to the amount of data returned.
 #### Endpoint